Also Like

 ORIGIN

-Although there are discrepancies about the exact origin of the Maltese Bichon, the majority agree that it comes from the Mediterranean basin.
-Considered one of the oldest dog breeds that exist, the origin of this lapdog dates back to 6000 BC, with the Romans being the ones who brought it to Asia, where it later gave rise to the Pekingese dog.
+Although there are discrepancies as to the exact origin of the Maltese Bichon, most agree that it comes from the Mediterranean basin.
+Considered to be one of the oldest dog breeds in existence, the origin of this lapdog dates back to 6000 BC.
+The Romans took it to Asia, where it later gave rise to the Pekingese dog.

 Maltese Puppy